-Since 1991 her work has been published in Australian and overseas journals and anthologies, including the Australian Poetry Journal, The High Window and the Fremantle Press Anthology of Western Australian Poetry.
+Since 1991 Jackson’s work has been published in Australian and overseas journals and anthologies, including the Australian Poetry Journal, The High Window and the Fremantle Press Anthology of Western Australian Poetry.
 She was the featured essayist in The High Window issue 7.

-In 2009 Jackson founded Perth Poetry Club, a highly successful weekly reading and community group, which is now well-known across the poetry world and has launched many poets’ public careers.
+In 2009 Jackson instigated Perth Poetry Club, a highly successful weekly reading and community group, which is now well-known across the poetry world and has launched many poets’ public careers.
 She coordinated it until 2012.
 In 2013 she founded the online poetry journal Uneven Floor, editing it until 2018.

 Jackson has two adult children and has worked as a computer programmer, a charity telemarketer, a voluntary breastfeeding counsellor and an unprofitably self-employed editor and writing teacher.
 She now works as an English-language teacher.
 She taught in China from September 2018 to July 2019.